miciek/miciek.github.io/_posts/2023-06-02-why-does-your-code-decay-over-time.md

 One way of dealing with this problem is to write the software in a way that is easy to refactor:

-- not creating abstractions
+- not creating unnecessary abstractions
-- small functions
+- using small functions
-- pure functions
+- using pure functions
-- separation of logic and side effects
+- separating logic and side effects
-- immutable values
+- using immutable values
 - writing WHAT needs to happen instead of HOW it should happen

 Using these guidelines will make your code fun to change by your teammates!